diagrams/diagrams-haddock/README.md

 code has been replaced by images.
 If you find yourself scratching your head over the quirky ways that `diagrams-haddock` works, now you will know why.

+## An important caveat

+`diagrams-haddock` modifies files *in place*.
+While every effort has been made to ensure that it cannot make catastrophic changes to your files, you would be wise to **only run `diagrams-haddock` on files under version control** so you can easily examine and (if necessary) undo the changes.
+(Of course, being a conscientious developer, you would never work with source files not under version control, right?)

 ## Adding diagrams to source files